stackbit-projects/famous-sage-0c8e8/src/pages/index.md

 title: Home
 sections:
   - type: hero_section
-    title: Grow Your Dream Business
+    title: Your easiest path to success.
     subtitle: Turn your business into a profitable venture.
     content: >-
       Connect with the businesses helping business owners achieve scalable